 6. Don’t Leave the Reader Hanging

 In order for any content to make sense, it must have a point.
 In order for any story to be relevant, it should have a conclusion.
 When you’re finishing up the point of your content, make sure you don’t leave the reading in regards to the story.
 When I told the story of my free simple adjustments in return for taking my business card, I resolved the story by saying that the method worked, that I actually earned quite a bit of business from my technique.
 If I would have just said that I was known to adjust some things for free and hand out business cards, the story would have no resolution and thus little correlation with the point I was attempting to make.
 This lack of a conclusion would make the story that much less compelling — causing it to diminish the strength of my point.
-Leaving lose threads makes for a less satisfying reading experience.
+Leaving loose threads makes for a less satisfying reading experience.

 In this piece, we looked at the value that storytelling can make in your content marketing.